 Simply jotting down these answers will give you important information to hone your search for the right property.
 Now you can start looking for available hunting land through some of the following resources:

-- Commercial Hunting Lease Networks – There are more than a handful of companies that specialize in pairing hunters with available lease lands.
+- Commercial Hunting Lease Networks – More than a handful of companies specialize in pairing hunters with available lease lands.
 These companies may either own lands or have built a network of landowners who are offering properties.
 A few worth checking into include Rayonier Hunting & Rec, Legacy Wildlife Services, and Westervelt Wildlife Services.

-- Realtors – Call a few of your neighborhood real estate agents to let them know you’re looking to spend money on leasing a hunting property.
+- Realtors – Call real estate agents to let them know you’re looking to spend money on leasing a hunting property.
 They already have established relationships with landowners to whom they’ve sold land and others trying to sell.

 - School Trust Land – There are many states in which lands owned by school districts are open to hunting.
 Sometimes those lands are public properties, but sometimes they are open by lease only.
 With these lands, make sure you know what other activities are allowed, as these properties are also often leased for cattle grazing.